Trixie Friganza: Early life

-Friganza was born in Grenola, Kansas to a mother Margaret Friganza of Spanish descent and an Irish father Cornelius O'Callaghan, and was raised in Cincinnati, Ohio.
+Friganza was born in Grenola, Kansas, to a mother Margaret Friganza of Spanish descent and an Irish father Cornelius O'Callaghan, and was raised in Cincinnati, Ohio.
 She had two younger sisters, and along with their mother, these four women were a tightly knit unit growing up.
 She was educated at St. Patrick's School in Cincinnati, beginning what would become a lifelong allegiance to the Catholic Church.
 When asked by a reporter why she took the name Friganza she replied, “I didn't marry it”; Friganza, in fact, is her mother's maiden name (Margaret Jane Friganza), which she both liked and found to be suitable for the stage.
 A friend and colleague of hers by the name of Digby Bell (of the Digby Bell Opera Co.), christened her “Trixie” early on and the name stuck, for she had never been fond of the name Delia.

-She began working at a young age (12 or 13 years old) in order to help support her family, securing a cash girl position at Pogue's store, and earning $3.00 a week.
-When she was sixteen she was promoted to the handkerchief counter at Pogue's and her salary went up to around $4.50–$5.00 a week, which was a substantial increase in income for her.
+She began working at a young age (12 or 13) in order to help support her family, securing a cash girl position at Pogue's store, and earning $3 per week.
+When she was age 16, she was promoted to the handkerchief counter at Pogue's and her salary went up to around $4.50–$5.00 per week, which was a substantial increase in income for her.
 It was her boyfriend at the time who encouraged her not to waste her talents as a singer and actress and to venture onto the stage where she could double or triple her current salary.

 Motivated by the desire to provide more for her family, and the responsibility she must have felt due to being the oldest of the three daughters, she auditioned for a chorus girl position in The Pearl of Pekin (1889).
 She got the part but in order to avoid any embarrassment to her mother and family (stage careers for women were not considered reputable at the time) she opted to begin performing once the production moved up to Cleveland, Ohio.

 Her mother was inconsolable and devastated at her daughter's decision to take to the stage.
 She notified Cleveland authorities who brought Trixie before a Cleveland judge to justify her decision to work in theater.
 She presented such a compelling and rational case for this career move (she had to prove to the judge that she was neither “silly” nor “stage-struck”, that this was a business move) that the judge granted her clemency and telegraphed her mother saying that Trixie was doing the right thing.
 She remained on stage in some form or another for the next fifty years.